ASN Registration Cost Breakdown: Complete Fee Analysis Across All RIRs

 Can I reduce costs by using a sponsoring LIR?

 Yes, significantly.
-In the RIPE region, sponsoring LIR services cost €50-€150 annually versus €1,400 for direct LIR membership - a savings of over €1,250 per year.
-Over 5 years, this represents savings of €6,250+.
+In the RIPE region, sponsoring LIR services cost €50–€150 annually versus €1,800 + €50/ASN for direct LIR membership under the 2026 charging scheme — a saving of well over €1,700 per year, or €8,500+ over five years.

 Are there any free ASNs?

-No RIR provides completely free ASNs, though costs vary significantly.
-APNIC offers the first two ASNs free to members (but membership still costs AUD 500+/year).
-Private ASNs (64,512-65,534) are free but cannot be used on the public Internet.
+No RIR provides completely free public ASNs, though costs vary significantly.
+APNIC waives the allocation and annual fees for each account holder’s first two ASNs (but membership still costs AUD 500/year minimum for Associates).
+Private ASNs (64,512–65,534 and 4,200,000,000–4,294,967,294) are free but cannot be used on the public Internet.

 What are the biggest hidden costs of owning an ASN?